Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Discussion

 \section{Discussion}

-We began this study with the goal of examining how users engage with flagging mechanisms and how these mechanisms could be designed to enhance fairness perceptions among flaggers.
-Our mixed-methods analysis of responses from a large-scale survey suggests that many users recognize flagging as a critical tool to express their requests for removing inappropriate content online.
-Perhaps surprisingly, users' engagement with flimsy flag icons, now ubiquitously available across most platforms~\cite{crawford2016flag,zhang2023cleaning}, although often deeply embedded in action menus, triggers a range of sociopolitical concerns regarding platforms' responsibilities, freedom of speech, algorithmic evaluation, safety against online harms, and privacy.
+We began this study with the goal of examining how flagging mechanisms should be designed to enhance fairness perceptions among flaggers.
+Our statistical analysis of responses from a large-scale survey experiment shows that including posting guidelines and a text box for feedback within flag implementations helps enhance users' fairness perceptions, whereas offering classification schemes or providing information about whether the flag reviewer is a human or a bot does not significantly influence users attitudes.
+Our qualitative analysis of open-ended responses shows that users feel concerned about reviewers' biases, desire flagging systems to support greater expressivity, demand timely notifications and explanations of flag outcomes, wish to see information about flag processing at the system-level, and expect platforms to prevent flag abuse.

-While flags offer a means for regular users to participate in the complex and opaque platform governance processes~\cite{suzor2019lawless,ma2023transparency}, users are keenly aware that flagging outcomes are largely determined by governance policies, mechanisms, and moderators instituted by platforms.
-This reflects the power and information asymmetry between users and platforms observed in prior research~\cite{are2023flagging} and emphasizes how platforms conceal, obscure, and strategically disclose details about their governance practices~\cite{cotter2023shadowbanning}.
+These results contribute empirically informed guidance on how social media platforms should design different components of their flagging interfaces and how these design choices could impact users' attitudes toward flagging.
+We document the key information and security needs of flag submitters and offer insights for how platforms could address them.
+We show that users' engagement with flags triggers a range of sociopolitical concerns regarding platforms' responsibilities, freedom of speech, algorithmic evaluation, safety against online harms, and privacy.
+We also provide a methodological framework that others can adopt to evaluate the effectiveness of new components and affordances that seek to address users' reporting needs.

-From the users' perspective, each aspect of flagging mechanisms --- the procedural elements available during flagging, flag review criteria, flagging outcomes, and how they are communicated --- require greater consistency, transparency, and support for user expression.
+Prior empirical research on enacting fairness in content moderation~\cite{myers2018censored,jhaver2019did,jhaver2019does,ma2023litreview,vaccaro2020end} has largely focused on how moderation decisions are enacted and communicated to moderated users.
+Our work contributes to this research by examining procedural fairness during flag submissions.
+We show that from the flaggers' perspective, each aspect of flagging mechanisms --- the procedural elements available during flagging, flag review criteria, flagging outcomes, and how they are communicated --- require greater consistency, transparency, and support for user expression.
 Below, we discuss our specific design insights about how to achieve these goals, elaborate upon our conceptual contributions regarding flagging as a content moderation mechanism, and suggest promising avenues for further research.